Coughing and aspiration in Dysphagia: What you need to know

 Aspiration occurs when food, fluid, saliva, or other material passes below the level of the vocal folds and enters the airway.

-Penetration occurs when material enters the laryngeal vestibule (the space above the vocal folds) but does not descend below the vocal folds.
+Penetration occurs when material enters the laryngeal vestibule (the space above the vocal folds) but does not descend below the vocal folds (into the airway)

 Both aspiration and penetration may trigger a cough.
-Equally, both may occur without a cough.
+Equally, both aspiration and penetration may occur without a cough.

 Coughing is a protective airway reflex designed to expel material from the vicinity of the airway.
 In many cases, a cough is evidence that the body is responding appropriately to airway threat.
 A strong, effective cough may successfully clear penetrated or aspirated material.